Planned fossil fuel output swamps Paris climate goals - Journal du Cameroun

 The United States generated more of both fossil fuels than any other nation last year, and is the world’s number two producer of coal.

-Eighteen major investments over this period, totalling $50 billion, would only become profitable if the world exceeded the Paris targets.
+Eighteen major investments over this period, totalling $50 billion, along with $21 billion in additional infrastructure projects awaiting approval, would only become profitable if the world exceeded the Paris targets.

 The new report points to several ways the fossil fuel “production gap” could be narrowed, but change has proven difficult to achieve.

-One is reducing subsidies.
+One way is to reduce subsidies.
 Direct handouts to oil, gas and coal production worldwide run into the tens of billions of dollars each year.

 Oil majors could also limit exploration and extraction, and shift towards other forms of energy, the report suggested, though few corporations have taken decisive steps in that direction.

-The report comes as political and social pressure to act on climate change is mounting.
+The report comes as political and social pressure to act on climate change mounts.

 More than 60 countries have committed to updating voluntary commitments to cut greenhouse gas emissions taken under the Paris Agreement, and to lay out revised plans by the end of next year.